raymond1/simple-parser-generator/README.md

 The Simple Parser Generator is a JavaScript program that has been designed to be an easy to use and understand tool for creating programming language parsers.
 It takes in a parsing specification written the Simple language and generates a parser that can analyze a string and produce from it a tree of tokens and the higher order expressions that the tokens taken together construct, based on the originally specified parsing specification.
 The core parser works, and there are a few demos in the demos folder.

+## Why Another Parser Generator?

+The Simple Parser Generator was created to provide an alternative to the EBNF style syntax of most other parser generators.
+When I started making thiss parser generator, I thought that I would make something that was easier to learn and more intuitive than other generators.
+I wanted something that was easy to use, and had an easily-understandable code base.
+Unfortunately, as I added more features, my Simple language became more complex, until it became not as simple as I had originally envisioned.

+Still, this parser generator is extremely portable and is written in an easily-extendable style.
+It could easily be ported to other languages, such as C or PHP.

+I originally wanted a parser generator to make a simple programming language, but I feel that this project works well enough that it should get its own project.

+## Demo programs

 To see how to use the parser, look in the folder called demos/calculator and open the file 'calculator.html'.
 It shows an example of the parser in action.

 To use the parser generator in your html file, simply put the parser.js file in the same directory as your html file and then refer to it in a script tag.
 After you have connected the script to your program, you will be able to use the parser in your JavaScript code by creating a new Parser object.
 The basic usage of this object is show below: